 Now that you have your new site ready and installed, it is the time to transfer your existing content to it.
-Follow this process to import your Google Blogspot posts and comments into your new page:
+Follow this process to import your Blogger posts and comments into your new page:

 - In your new WordPress Admin area go into Tools – Import in the left hand sidebar.

 - Click “Blogger” and on the pop-up window click “Install Now”.